 As much as I don’t want to reveal my secret, here it is.
 For this recipe, I use a refrigerated pie shell!

-Pumpkin pie snobs may frown upon this, but hey, it makes life a breeze and it turns out great all the time.
+Pumpkin pie snobs may frown upon this, but hey!
+It makes life a breeze and it turns out great every time.

-So if you’re like me who don’t have the time or dedication to make a crust from scratch, go for pre-made store-bought crusts.
+So, if you’re like me and don’t have the time or dedication to make a crust from scratch, go for pre-made store-bought crusts.

 This is a safe environment, no one will judge you here!